MarcinOrlowski/Fonty/README.md

 ==================

- Unfortunately changing `Toolbar`/`ActionBar` title and subtitle fonts cannot be handled automatically `Fonty`.
-This is due to `Toolbar` internals as it simply have not instance of `TextView` created unless title or subtitle is set, so there's nothing `Fonty` can manipulate in advance.
+ Unfortunately changing `Toolbar`/`ActionBar` title and subtitle fonts cannot be handled automatically by `Fonty` in some cases.
+This is due to `Toolbar`'s internals as it simply have not instance of `TextView` created unless title or subtitle is set, so there's nothing `Fonty` can manipulate in advance.
- So to change `Toolbar` fonts too we need some code (add this to your base activity class):
+ To work that around add this to your base activity class:

      private Toolbar mActivityActionBarToolbar;